chestNutLsj/my-cs-career/1-Theory/2-DataStruct/dsa-cpp-deng/F-Graph-PQ/90-Priority_Queue.md

 		- Place the last-inserted heap element in the position of the minimum element (essentially this is the delete)
 		- Upheap the replaced node to restore maximum heap property and correct storage of the heap in the array
 	- This will take O (n) for the search of the minimum element, then O (1) for the switch, and finally O (log n) for the upheap.
 In total this is linear time, essentially the best you can do.
-	- Remember to be careful with the the index operations, 2*i is the left child of node i and 2*i+1 is the right child of node i in an array based heap (assuming 0th element of the array is always empty and the root of the heap is at index 1)
+	- Remember to be careful with the the index operations, `2*i` is the left child of node i and `2*i+1` is the right child of node i in an array based heap (assuming 0th element of the array is always empty and the root of the heap is at index 1)
 	- 如果建立 [[92-Min-max-heap|min-max heap]]，则可以在 O (logn)时间内 delMin 和 delMax。

 ## 堆排序
 ### 思路
 ![[90-Priority_Queue-heapsort.png]]
-- 在 selectionSort ()中 将 U 替换为H
+- 在 selectionSort ()中 将 Unsorted 替换为 Heap
 - 初始化 ： heapify ()，O (n)
 - 迭代 ： delMax ()，O (logn)
 - 不变性 ： H <= S